-- (1) For the purposes of this Rule, the following definitions apply: - a.
-Confirmation of Enrolment (COE) means a paper copy of an electronic confirmation of enrolment, sent by the University to an applicant for a student visa. - b.
+(1) For the purposes of this Rule, the following definitions apply:

+- a.
+Adjustment Factors are additional points that may be used in combination with an applicant's ATAR to derive a person's course selection rank - b.
+Confirmation of Enrolment (COE) means a paper copy of an electronic confirmation of enrolment, sent by the University to an applicant for a student visa. - c.
 Census Date means the date prescribed by the University in accordance with the Higher Education Support Act 2003 after which a student's enrolment is taken to be finalised.
 This date will be published on the University's website for each study period.
-Students who withdraw from a unit after Census Date will incur a financial penalty and may incur an academic penalty. - c.
-Electronic Confirmation of Enrolment (eCOE) means, in relation to an application for a student visa, confirmation that: - i. states that the applicant is enrolled in a Registered Course; and - ii. is created by an education provider (the University) through a computer system (PRISMS) under the control of the Education Minister to: - a diplomatic, consular or migration office maintained by or on behalf of the Commonwealth outside Australia; or - an office of a visa application agency that is approved in writing by the Minister for the purpose of receiving applications for a student visa; or - any office of Immigration in Australia; - d.
-International student means a student who is not a citizen of Australia or New Zealand or a permanent resident of Australia. - Registered Course means a course of education or training provided by an institution body or person that is a registered provider of the course in that State or Territory, for the Education Services for Overseas Students Act 2000 and is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS). - f.
+Students who withdraw from a unit after Census Date will incur a financial penalty and may incur an academic penalty. - d.
+Early offer means an offer of enrolment that is made to a recent secondary school student prior to the release of ATARs or equivalent.
+Such offers are generally conditional upon other requirements being met, such as successful completion of a Senior Secondary Certificate of Education or achievement of a specified minimum ATAR. - e.
+Electronic Confirmation of Enrolment (eCOE) means, in relation to an application for a student visa, confirmation that: - i. states that the applicant is enrolled in a Registered Course; and - ii. is created by an education provider (the University) through a computer system (PRISMS) under the control of the Education Minister to: - a diplomatic, consular or migration office maintained by or on behalf of the Commonwealth outside Australia; or - an office of a visa application agency that is approved in writing by the Minister for the purpose of receiving applications for a student visa; or - any office of Immigration in Australia; - f.
+International student means a student who is not a citizen of Australia or New Zealand or a permanent resident of Australia. - g.
+Registered Course means a course of education or training provided by an institution body or person that is a registered provider of the course in that State or Territory, for the Education Services for Overseas Students Act 2000 and is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS). - h.
+Selection Rank means a ranking that the tertiary admission centres and the University uses to assess admission to a course - i.
 Withdrawal Without Fail Date means the date prescribed by the University after which a student's withdrawal from a unit will result in a Fail grade.
 This date will be published on the University's website for each study period and will be based on Monday of Week 9 for Sessions (15 week teaching periods) and Monday of Week 5 for Study Periods (7 week teaching periods).
 Students who withdraw from a unit after the Withdrawal Without Fail Date will incur a financial and academic penalty.